 The Graphical User Interface (GUI) can be accessed via a browser at the following address (127.0.0.1).
-The Monitoring and Command Tool also comes with a configuration file (called 'configuration.js' under the html pages) which can be adjusted to the needs (as explained before).
-Figure 21 shows the welcome screen of the Monitoring and Command Tool, after that it is successfully run.
+The monitoring tool also comes with a configuration file (called 'configuration.js' under the html pages) which can be adjusted to the needs (we will go through it step by step).
+You will be greeted with the following screen (see Figure 21):